5 Things To Do With Kids in Flagstaff

 Fun Fact: they’re reach is far enough that it’s against the law to point them at passing airplanes.

-There are inside talks that parents and teens might like.
-We listened to a talk about the constellations.
-And Tiny Traveler liked s kids’ exhibit on asteroids at the visitor’s center.
+Tiny Traveler liked a kids’ exhibit on asteroids at the visitor’s center.
 Some of the interactive features weren’t working right but she learned quite a bit.

 We recommend having early dinner and heading to Lowell as it’s getting dark.